 Sexual exploitation is the main form of trafficking in Romania, with 47% of victims being children, and 78% women.
 Although identification efforts are made, inconsistencies persist in the identification and referral mechanism used by the Police.
 Similarly to Greece, policy and legal efforts in Romania have been focusing more heavily on immediate assistance, with fewer efforts placed on trauma response and healing through psychological support services.

-three macro-types of activities in each involved country:
+three macro-types of activities in Italy, Spain, Greece and Romania: